SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Number of votes for Mayer | You can set the number of votes for Mayer.
+| Mayer's vote count | You can set the number of votes for Mayer.
 -----------------------
 ## Technician
 ### Crew camp
 Only during sabotage can you enter the vent<br>.
 After the saboteur is finished, he is forced to leave. <br> SuperHostRoles support
 -----------------------
-## Fortune Teller
+## Diviner
 ### Crew camp
 A fortune teller button will appear next to the person alive during the meeting. <br> When you press that button, the position of the person you pressed will appear in the chat.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set whether to show the camps or not.
+| Position visibility | You can set whether to show the camps or not.
-| Number of times you can divvy up
+| Number of times you can divine | Number of times you can divvy up
 -----------------------
-## Psychic medium
+## Medium
 ### Crew camp
 A medium button appears next to the dead person during the meeting. <br> When you press that button, the position of the person you pressed will appear in the chat.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set whether to show the camps or not.
+| Position visibility | You can set whether to show the camps or not.
-| Number of times you can divvy up
+| Number of times you can divine | Number of times you can divvy up
 -----------------------
-## Mad Meyer
+## MadMayor
 ### Imposter camp
 The decision is crewmate, but<br>.
 This is a roll of the Imposter camp. <br>